Handbook for Gen Z

 Weekly priorities — Every Sunday, identify the three most important things to move forward this week.
 Three.
 If you do nothing else, do these three things.

-Make goals specific, time-bound, and honest.
-Not “get healthier” but “run three times a week for the next 90 days.”
 Not “improve my career” but “complete this specific certification and have three informational interviews by December 1st.”

 Review regularly.
 Goals you don’t revisit become wishful thinking.
 A brief monthly review — what’s working, what isn’t, what needs to change — keeps you honest and adaptive.

 On failure and pivoting: Changing a goal because your values or circumstances have changed is not failure.
-Changing a goal just because it is hard is something worth examining.
-Know the difference.

-CHAPTER 16: Building Habits That Stick
+CHAPTER 18: Building Habits That Stick

 Your life is essentially the sum of your habits — the small, repeated behaviors that compound over time into outcomes.
 This sounds reductive, and it’s also true.